martinmamql/relative_predictive_coding/vision/README.md

 mkdir checkpoint
 ```

-To pretrain the model on CIFAR-10 with a *single* GPU, try the following command:
+To pretrain and finetune the model on CIFAR-10 with a *single* GPU, try the following command:

 ```
 bash gpu_pretrain_finetune_cifar.sh